 Unfortunately, life doesn’t always work that way.
-So one way to give yourself a reprieve and pay down your credit card balance is to sign up for one of the best balance transfer cards.
+So instead of taking out an online loan and paying interest, do yourself a favor pay down your credit card balance and sign up for one of the best balance transfer cards.

 Most of these cards have a zero percent grace period.
 During this time you can pay down your balance as much as possible.